M-68/meta_resource/books.md

 2. Data Structures and Algorithms by Alfred V. Aho Jeffrey D. Ullman John E. Hopcroft(1983-01-11)

 3. Structure and Interpretation of Computer Programs - 2nd Edition (MIT Electrical Engineering and Computer Science

 4. The Art of Computer Programming

+Knuth, D. E. (1969).
+The Art of computer programming.
+Reading, Mass: Addison-Wesley.

+The bible of all fundamental algorithms and the work that taught many of today's software developers most of what they know about computer programming.

+–Byte, September 1995

+I can't begin to tell you how many pleasurable hours of study and recreation they have afforded me!
+I have pored over them in cars, restaurants, at work, at home... and even at a Little League game when my son wasn't in the line-up.

+–Charles Long

+If you think you're a really good programmer... read [Knuth's] Art of Computer Programming...
+You should definitely send me a resume if you can read the whole thing.

+–Bill Gates

+It's always a pleasure when a problem is hard enough that you have to get the Knuths off the shelf.
+I find that merely opening one has a very useful terrorizing effect on computers.

+–Jonathan Laventhol

 5. Robert Sedgewick and Kevin Wayne’s Algorithms
 6. Algorithm Design, Jon Kleinberg